 What is The Big Idea?

-The Big Idea is a social enterprise planning competition between undergraduate students at participating universities.
+The Big Idea is a social enterprise planning competition between students at participating universities.
 The Big Idea invites students to develop a concept and business plan for a social enterprise that might become the next ‘Big Issue’.
+Both undergraduate and postgraduate students can get involved.

 The Big Idea offers students unprecedented access to social entrepreneurs, Australian ‘Thought Leaders’ and experts across a variety of business sectors, whose guidance, advice and direction will ensure students are well placed to develop their ideas into business plans for viable social enterprise.
 Meet the people involved.